graphql-rust/graphql-client/README.md

 - Supports GraphQL fragments, objects, unions, inputs, enums, custom scalars and input objects
 - Works in the browser (WebAssembly)
 - Subscriptions support (serialization-deserialization only at the moment)
+- Copies documentation from the GraphQL schema to the generated Rust code

 ## Getting started